Tax Credit for Child and Dependent Care Expenses

 Paying for childcare and dependent care can be very expensive!
 Fortunately, there is a tax credit to help defray the costs.

-If you had to pay someone to care for your child (or other dependent) so you could work, look for work, or go to school, or because of a disability, then the Child and Dependent Care Credit may be for you.
+If you had to pay someone to care for your child, dependent, or spouse so you could work, look for work, go to school, or because of a disability, then the Child and Dependent Care Credit may be for you.

 TaxTip: The cost of sending kids to day camp in the summer counts toward the Child and Dependent Care Credit.
 Overnight camps don't count.

 Do I Qualify for the Tax Credit for Child and Dependent Care Expenses?